-Students majoring in English Language and Literature or Spanish in the Department of Languages and Literature who meet the following criteria may apply for Departmental Distinction:
+Students majoring in English Language and Literature in the Department of Languages and Literature who meet the following criteria may apply for Departmental Distinction:

 - 1. GPA in the major of 3.5 or higher, - 2.
 Overall GPA of 3.25 or higher, - 3.
 Successful completion of senior thesis, - 4.
-Oral presentation of a paper at either a regional undergraduate conference or a colloquium sponsored by the department, - 5.
-Active participation in department activities (e.g. Help organize and attend presentations by invited speakers, off-campus events, and Open Mic sessions, write for and/or work on Different Voices or Quantum Pulp, help organize and run initiation ceremonies for honor societies, etc.), and - 6.
-At least 25 hours of community service related to the field (e.g. Tutoring in the ARC, community literacy volunteer, work at an area social agency serving the Hispanic community, etc.).
+Oral presentation of a paper at either a regional undergraduate conference or a colloquium sponsored by the department or the university (URSA, etc.), - 5.
+Active participation in department activities (e.g., help organize and attend presentations by invited speakers, off-campus activities, and Open Mic/Poetry Slam events; write for and/or work on a university publication, etc.), and - 6.
+At least 25 hours of community service related to the field (e.g., tutoring in the Student Success Center, community literacy volunteer, etc.).
 Students interested in working towards Departmental Distinction should speak with their advisor and contact the Chair of the Department of Languages and Literature as early as possible in their academic career.
-Students must apply for Departmental Honors during the semester BEFORE the semester in which they plan to graduate (October of February).
+Students must apply for Departmental Honors the semester BEFORE the semester in which they plan to graduate (usually by October or February).